chnm/model-articles/content/articles/blocknewman.md

 article, there seemed to be significant discussion and debate about whether women's historians only wanted to do 20^th^-century scholarship, and how this was a major flaw in the field.
 Accordingly, I analyzed the chronological spread of women's history.
-AHL and HA categorized scholarship it abstracted by time period, so I could compare women's history's chronological foci to general historical publications' chronological foci.
+AHL and HA categorized the scholarship it abstracted by time period, so I could compare women's history's chronological foci to general historical publications' chronological foci.